Skip to main content

 For syllabus information for the above course, go to the UF Plant Pathology Department Course and Syllabi Page.

-In order to further understand the DPM curriculum, prospective students should review the latest DPM handbook.
+In order to further understand the DPM curriculum, prospective students should review the latest DPM Student Handbook.

 The DPM Director, Amanda Hodges can also meet with you and discuss your Program of Study.